gorodulin/env_control/README.md

 EnvControl.validate(ENV)
 ```

-If the contract has been breached, the `#validate` method raises exception.
+If the contract has been breached, the `#validate` method raises `EnvControl::BreachOfContractError` exception.
 This behavior can be [customized](#custom-validation-error-handler) to suit your needs.

 ## Contract format explained